Best Headphones For Podcasting

 Cons

-• On the ear rather than over ear design
+- On ear headphones rather than over ear design

 These TUNICAL headphones are all about being as high tech and monderised as possible with an incredible isolation ear cup design that provides excellent sound isolation, ensuring no background noise can put you off while you check audio levels.